CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 You can choose the option with the 650b or 700c wheels, depending on what terrain you prefer.
 Get the 650b wheels for rough terrain and 700c for light terrain (learn more).

 The SRAM Apex (1×11 gears) is ideal for steep climbs and flat sections.
-But remember, the jumps between gears will be larger than on 2X groupsets.
+However, the jumps between gears are larger than on 2X groupsets.

 Salsa is a well-known and respected brand, so be prepared to pay a little premium for these bikes.